 FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the FSANZ notification circular, media release, FSANZ's social media channels and Food Standards News.
+All calls for submissions are notified via the FSANZ notification circular, media release, FSANZ's digital channels and Food Standards News.
+Subscribers and interested parties are also notified about the availability of reports for public comment.

 The process by which FSANZ considers standards development matters is open, accountable, consultative and transparent.
-Public submissions are called to obtain the views of interested parties on issues raised by the application and the impacts of regulatory options.
+Public submissions are called to obtain the views of interested parties on the draft variation.
 FSANZ will consider all submissions received through this call for submissions process before deciding on whether to approve the application.

-2.4.2 World Trade Organization (WTO)
+2.4.2 World Trade Organization

-As members of the World Trade Organization (WTO)5, Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are inconsistent with any existing or imminent international standards and the proposed measure may have a significant effect on trade.
+As members of the World Trade Organization (WTO)7, Australia and New Zealand are obliged to notify WTO members where proposed mandatory regulatory measures are not substantially the same as existing international standards and the proposed measure may have a significant effect on trade.

-There are no relevant international standards and amending the Code to permit the use of triacylglycerol lipase from genetically modified T. reesei as a processing aid for the manufacture of bakery products and other cereal based products is unlikely to have a significant effect on international trade.
-Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement is not considered necessary.
+There are no relevant international standards and amending the Code to permit the use of phospholipase C as a processing aid is unlikely to have a significant effect on international trade.

+Therefore, a notification to the WTO under Australia's and New Zealand's obligations under the WTO Technical Barriers to Trade or Application of Sanitary and Phytosanitary Measures Agreement was not considered necessary.